deebeebolger/Project_CeLaVie/DataflowChart_pages/Bad_ChannelTime_Detect_MAD.md

 In the GUI : **_MAD from median voltage shift_** : *Relax_cfg.ExtremeVoltageShiftThreshold* = 20 MAD

 ### Absolute Voltage Threshold
-Min and max voltage ($\mu$Volts) threshold beyond which data will be excluded from cleaning and deleted.
+Min and max voltage ($\mu Volts$) threshold beyond which data will be excluded from cleaning and deleted.